mcinquin/myenvironment/.oh-my-zsh/custom/themes/powerlevel9k/README.md

 ##### battery

-This segment will display your current battery status (fails gracefully on systems without a battery).
+The default settings for this segment will display your current battery status (fails gracefully on systems without a battery).
 It is supported on both OSX and Linux (note that it requires `acpi` on Linux).

 | Variable | Default Value | Description |
 |----------|---------------|-------------|